pauliacomi/pyGAPS/docs/manual/units.rst

 Overview
 --------

-When computers work with physical data, units are always a variable that inrtoduces confusion to the human users.
+When computers work with physical data, units are always a variable that introduces confusion to the human users.
 This page attempts to explain how pyGAPS handles units and other such real world concepts such as relative pressure and mass or volume basis.

 Units can be specified for the following properties:

     - Isotherm pressure: *bar*, *Pa*, *atm*, *mmHg*
-    - Isotherm loadingL: *mol*, *mmol*, *ml*, *cm3 STP*
+    - Isotherm loading: *mol*, *mmol*, *ml*, *cm3 STP*
     - Adsorbent mass, if working on a mass basis: *g*, *kg*
     - Adsorbent volume, if working on a volume basis: *cm3*, *ml*, *dm3*, *l*, *m3*

-Two special physical concepts are handled by pyGAPS: relative pressure and adsorbent basis.
+Two special physical concepts are handled by pyGAPS, relative pressure and adsorbent basis.

     - In adsorption terms, relative pressure is a dimensionless value which is obtained by dividing the absolute pressure by the critical pressure / vapour pressure of the